doublefx/easyWorker/README.md

-The Constructor of the Thread allows you to pass extra dependencies in case they are not automatically detected, those dependencies will be added to you worker and registered as aliases allowing you to pass them back and forth the Thread, example:
+The Constructor of the Thread allows you to pass extra dependencies in case they are not automatically detected, those dependencies will be added to you worker and registered as aliases allowing you to pass them back and forth the Thread:

 ```ActionScript
 const extraDependencies:Vector.<ClassAlias> = new Vector.<ClassAlias>();